Friendly-Neighbourhood-Insomniac/CIE-Courses/AL_Physics_Y13/5_Nuclear_and_Quantum_Physics.md

 3. *Half-life calculation*: A radioactive isotope has decay constant $\lambda=0.005$ s⁻¹.
 What is its half-life?
    - $t_{1/2}=\ln2/\lambda=0.693/0.005\approx139$ s.

+4. *Practice problem*: Use this problem to check your understanding of the theory.
+   - Solution steps should include reasoning and final answer with units.
 ## Interactive Resources
 - [PhET Photoelectric Effect](https://phet.colorado.edu/en/simulation/photoelectric)
 - [CERN Particle Adventure](https://particleadventure.org/)
+<iframe src="https://phet.colorado.edu/sims/html/rutherford-scattering/latest/rutherford-scattering_en.html" width="700" height="450" title="Interactive simulation" loading="lazy"></iframe>

 ## Exam Tips
 - Convert electronvolts to joules when substituting into formulas; $1\,\text{eV}=1.6\times10^{-19}$ J.
 - Check conservation of nucleon number, proton number and charge in nuclear equations.
 - When using binding energy per nucleon, compare values to determine stability of nuclei.
+- Review past papers to identify common question patterns.

 ## Common Pitfalls
 - Applying classical wave theory where quantum explanation is required, e.g. the photoelectric effect threshold frequency.
 - Neglecting mass–energy equivalence when analysing nuclear reactions.
 - Forgetting that half-life is independent of the initial amount of substance.
+- Overlooking units when substituting values into formulas.

 ## Worksheet Placeholder
 **[Insert SaveMyExams worksheet link or Canvas PDF embed here]**